Faranorr/healtac2026.github.io/_pages/programme.md

 <!----
 <h4 style="color:#009999;">Workshop on NLP in mental health</h4>
   On Monday June 16th, there will be a workshop on <strong>"NLP in mental health care and research"</strong>, organised by <a href="https://datamind.org.uk/">DATAMIND - The Health Data Research Hub for Mental Health</a> (<a href="/workshop/">see more</a>).

+<h4 style="color:#009999;">Panel: Opportunities and challenges in LLMs for health research: A multidisciplinary perspective on surfacing social inequalities, bias detection, and mitigation</h4>
+This panel will bring together experts in bias mitigation, psychology, health services research, and behavioural science to critically assess how LLMs can be designed to create more equitable health interventions.

 <h4 style="color:#009999;">Industry panel: Challenges in AI deployment</h4>
 Industry panel this year will focus on <strong>Challenges of deploying AI/NLP in the NHS/health systems</strong>.
 Panellists will be from industry, NHS, regulatory bodies and patient groups.